lingaisw/valbot-tui/README.md

 📁 **File System Integration**
 - **Interactive file explorer**: Built-in DirectoryTree widget with expandable folders
-- **Full navigation controls**: Back/forward history, up directory, refresh, and address bar
-  - **Browser-style navigation**: Navigate with ← Back, → Forward, ↑ Up buttons
-  - **Address bar**: Type or paste paths directly for instant navigation
-  - **Keyboard shortcuts**: Use arrow keys to browse folders
-  - **Smart path detection**: Auto-complete and navigate as you type in address bar
-  - **History tracking**: Full back/forward navigation history like a web browser
 - **File path autocomplete**: Smart autocomplete with fuzzy matching for file paths in commands
-  - Press `Tab` to trigger path suggestions for current word
-  - Works with relative and absolute paths
-  - Automatically filters as you type
 - **Direct file loading**: Click any file in explorer to load into conversation context
 - **Glob pattern support**: Use patterns like `src/**/*.py` to load multiple files at once
 - **Visual feedback**: See loaded files confirmed in chat with file count and syntax preview